testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#intermediate`

-:white_check_mark:  **Do:** Put an invalid message in the queue, and assert that hell does not break loose.
-More specifically, check that a proper monitoring metric is fired, the message is rejected and the queue consumer stays alive.
-Poisoned messages are a known MQ phenomena where some invalid/old messages in the queue cause the handler to crash.
+:white_check_mark:  **Do:** Put an invalid message in a queue and assert that hell does not break loose.
+More specifically, check that the consumer rejects the message, it stays alive, and a proper monitoring metric is fired.
+Poisoned messages are known MQ phenomena where some invalid/old messages in the queue cause the handler to crash.
 For example, when due to sender fault a wrong messages schema is stored in a queues and the consumer is not ready for this.
 Since the consumer crashes, the messages are being served again and again and can paralyze an app.
-One should not assume a perfect queue content rather embrace a resillient approach - The consuming code should validate each incoming message schema and stop early in case of failures.
-On the broker/server side, retry limit should be defined and once exceeded the message should get redirected to the dead-letter queue (see dedicated bullet)
+One should not assume a perfect queue content rather embrace a resilient approach - The consuming code should validate each incoming message schema and stop early in case of failures.
+On the broker/server-side, retry limit should be explictly defined.
+When the limit is passed, messages should get redirected to the dead-letter queue (see dedicated bullet)

 <br/>

-👀 &nbsp; **Alternatives:** Share Schemas between publishers and consumers so there are less conflicts - In a distributed architecture that is built by different teams it's not practical to count on a sanitized environment ❌
+👀 &nbsp; **Alternatives:** Share Schemas between publishers and consumers so there are fewer conflicts - In a distributed architecture that is built by different teams, it's not practical to count on a sanitized environment ❌
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>